azilinskaite/Recipes_app/README.md

 - Search Functionality: Users can search for cocktails based on different categories. (by name, ingredient, first letter or random).

-- Favorite Cocktails: Users can save their favorite drinks by clicking the heart icon.
+- Favourite Cocktails: Users can save their favourite drinks by clicking the heart icon.

 - Detailed Recipe Pages: View ingredients, instructions, and images.